zhu-yifang/cs393_ext2/Readme.md

 The logic for implementing large directory support for `ls` and `cd` is very similar.
 We implemented a method `read_dir_inode` that almost mimics `read_file_inode`, but we are iterating with the byte offset of the directory's entry size instead.
 Therefore, we're not just reading the whole direct pointer block's data at a time.

+### Implement `mkdir`

+#### Check if the directory name is unique in the current working directory:

+To check the inode type, we use the `type_perm` field, which is a bitflag.
+As such, we can use the bitwise `&` operator to check if the inode is a directory.
+For instance, if we want to check if the inode is a directory, we can do something like this:
+  - `if (ext2.get_inode(dir.0).type_perm & structs::TypePerm::DIRECTORY) == structs::TypePerm::DIRECTORY`
+  - The return type of `ext2.get_inode(dir.0).type_perm & structs::TypePerm::DIRECTORY` is a bitflag, so you can compare it with `structs::TypePerm::DIRECTORY` to see if it is a directory.

+#### Check if there is at least one unallocated inode in the filesystem

+This can be done simply by checking the superblock's `free_inode_count`

+#### Find the first block group with an unallocated inode

+`block_groups` is an array of `BlockGroupDescriptors`.
+We iterate through these block groups to find the first one with a `free_inodes_count` of at least `1`.

+#### Use the inode bitmap to find the first unused inode

+Something

 ## What we learned

 Overall, we have learned a lot about how pointers work within filesystems and how data gets stored.
 We learned that these pointers, even direct pointers, point to block numbers instead of actual data.
-These block numbers are used to attain the data from the filesystem blocks.
+These block numbers are used to attain the data from the blocks of the filesystem.

 ## Interesting Next Steps

 - Write tests
   - Currently, the `beemovie.txt` file in the `myfsplusbeemovie.ext2` disk image file can only test our `cat` function up to singly indirect pointers
   - large directories for `ls` and `cd` do not have a disk image file for testing; currently, only direct pointers are being used when calling these functions
-- Fix `read_fir_inode`
+- Fix `read_dir_inode`
   - since we're reading block by block but the entry size of a directory is not fixed, its data may be stored in two different blocks
 - Handle reading sparse files
   - Our code currently reads and appends data block by block, starting from direct pointer blocks.
 So, we stop reading a file as soon as we encounter a `0` in a block.
 - writing sparse files
   - `seek` function
+- we didn't use our time implementing paths for functions like `cd` (e.g., cd dir_1/dir_2 should move you down 2 directories) since the same thing can be done by just `cd`ing into `dir_1` then `dir_2`, but this would be a convenient functionality to add in the future given more time

 Credits: Reed College CS393 students, @tzlil on the Rust #osdev discord